 1. If you’re divorced and remarried, does God look at this as an adulterous union?

 After a careful first reading of Mr. Piper's position paper and Scriptural references, I went to an experienced church leader about this one.
 The pastor I spoke with is one of the most brilliant thinkers I know, and he's currently pursuing a doctorate in ministry.
 When I asked the question and said that after my five years of ministry education, I’m not sure how to answer, he said, “I don’t know if I really have an answer for that, either.”
 What does this say for us, as ministers of God's Word?
-Well, if nothing else, dear soul... please take comfort in knowing this is a complex question, which many of us wrestle with, and you are not alone with it.
+Well, if nothing else, dear soul... please take comfort in knowing this is a complex question, which many of us wrestle with, and so if you're wrestling with it, you are not alone.

-So… does God look at remarriage as an adulterous union?
+Does God look at remarriage as an adulterous union?
 The answer that arises in my mind and heart is I trust God looks at this as a broken situation, in need of His forgiveness and mercy.
 Is a second marriage God’s ideal for us?
 No, of course not—His ideal for us is one marriage, and one marriage only.
 God would rather see us in an honorable, successful marriage the first time (two become one flesh).
 But we fall short of God’s ideal for us in many areas of life.
 And wherever we fall short of His ideal, we know sin is involved.
-That’s why we are in need of His forgiveness and mercy—because we are sinners in need of grace.
+That’s why we need His forgiveness and mercy—because we come into this world as sinners in need of grace.

 Is getting remarried a sin in itself?
-It’s possible—there are plenty of scholarly biblical arguments about this question.
-Certainly, we can have all sorts of sinful motives around marital union.
-(Some of us entered a first marriage we had no business stepping foot into, and many people still don't know any better by the second or third or fourth or...)
+It’s possible.
+We can have all sorts of sinful motives around a marital union.
+(Some of us entered a first marriage we had no business stepping foot into.)
 Now, to be clear, Mr. Piper takes the position that all remarriage is prohibited by Scripture; that’s one view.
 It’s not the most redemptive view, though, and Christ always points to redemption.
-Even if our past actions were taken in sin, Jesus offers redemption in the situations we’re in now.
+Even if our past actions were taken in sin, Jesus always offers the hope of redemption in the situation we’re in now.